LFSCamargo/tunnel/my-website/docs/simple.md

 ## Plugging into the component

-Let's create a component that uses the `userStore`
+Let's create a component that uses `userStore`

 ### Javascript